84. Unbreakable Faith

 After being held at the detention house for half a month, I was released only after the police asked my family to pay 8,000 yuan in bond money.
 But they warned me not to go anywhere and that I must stay at home and guarantee to be on call.
 Later, on a groundless accusation of “disturbing social order,” the CCP got me sentenced to a one-year fixed-term imprisonment, suspended for two years.

 After experiencing this persecution and tribulation, I had an understanding and could discern the devilish face and the evil essence of the atheist Communist Party of China, and developed a deep-seated hatred toward it.
-It uses violence and lies to protect its own position of dominance; it madly suppresses and persecutes the people who.
+It uses violence and lies to protect its own position of dominance; it madly suppresses and persecutes the people who believe in God.
 It uses every trick in the book to hinder and disrupt God’s work on earth, and hates the truth to an extreme.
 It is the greatest enemy of God and also the enemy of those of us who are believers.
 After going through this tribulation, I can see that only God’s word can bring people life.
 When I was at my most desperate or at the brink of death, it was God’s word that gave me faith and courage, and allowed me to tenaciously hold on to life.
 Thank God for protecting me through those darkest, most difficult days.
 His love for me is too great!